suryavaddiraju/irctc-api/.github/CONTRIBUTING.md

 The GitHub issue tracker is for *bug reports* and *feature requests*.
 Please do not use it to ask questions about how to use irctc-api.
 These questions should instead be directed to [Stack Overflow](https://stackoverflow.com/).
-Make sure that your question is tagged with the `node.js & api` tag when asking it on Stack Overflow, to ensure that it is answered promptly and accurately.
+Make sure that your question is tagged with the `node.js & api & irctc` tag when asking it on Stack Overflow, to ensure that it is answered promptly and accurately.

 ## Good Bug Reports